 In contrast, the UB Graduate School policy states that no more than 25 percent of required course credits in a student’s graduate program (not including courses taken as supervised research, thesis, project, portfolio, or dissertation guidance) shall be graded on an S/U basis.

-SEAS stipulates that at most, two attempts can be made to repeat courses other than those that are normally “repeatable” ("repeatable" courses include dissertation, research, thesis, project or portfolio guidance; independent study; directed readings, etc.).
-This limit can be met in two different ways — by repeating the same course twice or by repeating two separate courses once each.
-In addition, there is a limit of four courses on which a student can receive an “R” grade.
+SEAS stipulates that at most, students can repeat up to two courses that could be used towards satisfying degree requirements, other than those that are normally “repeatable” ("repeatable" courses include dissertation, research, thesis, project or portfolio guidance; independent study; directed readings, etc.).
+Further repeat attempts must be approved by the director of graduate studies.